 NPQ Delivery Lead

-Louise Astbury is the Pinnacle Learning Trust Director of Professional Development
+Louise Astbury is the Director of Professional Development for The Pinnacle Learning Trust and Director of Pinnacle Learning Research School

 NPQ Co-delivery Lead